 Mark Haberstroh is a world traveler, mushroom enthusiast and has worked at retreats in Mexico, Jamaica and Costa Rica in support of scientific development and therapeutic use of psilocybin mushrooms.
 He is currently preparing to work in Amsterdam for a few months before our festival.
 His latest work will be with Truffles Therapy.
 He is excited to be speaking with us about the evolving climate of legal magic mushroom use, as well as their use in general.
 In the pictures: with Dennis McKenna and Rick Doblin, founder of MAPS.

 Christian is a scientist, an alchemist, an educator, a creator, a healer, and a student.
 Mycology is her central passion and expertise.
 She has a wide spectrum of experiences and skills, both within and without this field.
 She will give us insights into new developments in the highly specialized field of MYCOREMEDIATION and how mushrooms can help remedy environmental damage, including nuclear and agricultural waste. https://www.aumanita.com/

 Sam is in charge of running the speaker pavilion with the assistance of other mycologists.
 He represents The Mushroom Club of Georgia, which is an educational organization with the purpose to promote the enjoyment, study, and exchange of information about wild mushrooms.
-Everyone who has an interest in wild mushrooms is welcome to become a member.
-To achieve our purpose we sponsor activities that include:
+Everyone who has an interest in wild mushrooms is welcome to become a member. https://www.gamushroomclub.org/index.php

 Pat operates a mushroom growing business in North Florida and is, together with her partner Tray Frog, the co-founder of the Florida Mushroom Festival.
 She brings a ton of experience and will host mushroom growing, cooking with mushrooms and mushroom facial workshops.

-Tatlor will talk about his healing mushroom and herb tinctures that have been used since ancient times to treat a variety of conditions, such as headaches, depression, nervous stomach, constipation or prevention and maintaining mental and physical stamina.
+Taylor will talk about the healing mushroom and herb tinctures that have been used since ancient times to treat a variety of conditions, such as headaches, depression, nervous stomach, constipation or prevention and maintaining mental and physical stamina.

 This tree is based on multiple analyses of ribosomal RNA (rRNA) gene sequences alone (Hibbett and Thorn 2001; Hibbett and Binder 2002) and analyses that combine protein-coding genes and rRNA genes (Matheny et al. 2007).